maria-antoniak/goodreads-scraper/README.md

 Note: JSON is the default export format if not explicitly provided

+`python main.py --service book ---book_ids_path example/data/goodreads_classics.txt --output_directory_path . --format csv`

+or

-`python main.py -s book -bip example/data/goodreads_classics_sample.txt -odp ./_output/ -f csv`
+`python main.py -s book -bip example/data/goodreads_classics_sample.txt -odp . -f csv`

-# Scraping Goodreads Book Reviews
+# Collect Book Reviews

 You can use the review service to collect reviews and review metadata about books on Goodreads, including the text of the review, star rating, username of the reviewer, number of likes,